Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Have You Ever Found A Deer Antler Shed?

 White-tailed Deer Facts

-The white-tailed deer is named for its signature tail.
-When alarmed, the deer sprints away from danger with its tail raised upright.
+- The white-tails are named for its signature tail.
+When alarmed, they sprint away from danger with its tail raised upright.
 The white underside of the tail flashes like a flag, warning others of the potential dangers.

-Deer typically feed in the early morning and late in the early afternoon, bedding down in cover for most of the day.
+- Deer typically feed in the early morning and late in the early afternoon, bedding down in cover for most of the day.
 They eat fresh grass and green leaves during the spring and summer.
 During the fall and winter months, deer scrape away the snow and fallen leaves from the ground in search of acorns and nuts.
-They also browse for twigs and buds.
+They also browse on small twigs, tree bark and buds.